-Beneficial Interest in Assets Held by Others: valued based on underlying assets in the community foundation trust determined by third party trustees
+Beneficial Interest in Assets Held by Others: valued based on underlying assets in the community foundation trust determined by third party trustees.
+See Note 3.

-Accounts and Pledges Receivable
+Accounts Receivable

-Accounts receivable represent contract and government grant receivables due at August 31, 2021.
+Accounts receivable represent contract and government grant receivables due at August 31, 2022.
 Accounts receivable are recorded based on the reimbursable amount incurred and are due within the next year.
-Pledges are recorded at the estimated fair value when an unconditional promise to give is made.
-No allowance for doubtful accounts was considered necessary at August 31, 2021.
+No allowance for doubtful accounts was considered necessary at August 31, 2022.